markrosos/BetterDiscord-Darker-Theme/README.md

 # BetterDiscord-Darker-Theme
 Custom css for a darker Discord theme with BetterDiscord.
+Changes colors only, no other modifications.

 In the custom css editor in BetterDiscord, add this line to modify the theme: